smddzcy/getir-hackathon-2017-preliminary/README.md

 # Getir Hackathon 2017 - Wow Team

-This is the repository of Wow Team at Getir Hackathon 2017.
+This is the preliminary task repository of Wow Team at Getir Hackathon 2017.

 ## Preliminary Tasks